The Best MIDI Controller Keyboards 2024 – From Under $200 to Over $1000

 With this popularity, hundreds of MIDI Controllers now populate the market.
 It can get overwhelming selecting one that caters to your exact needs.
 Do you need a controller with clip launching features or one that has weighted, hammer action keys for piano-like response?
 See the Things to Consider section below if you need answers to those questions.

-The Best MIDI Keyboards - April 2023
+The Best MIDI Controller Keyboards – 2024

 Author & Contributors

-Best MIDI Keyboard Controllers Under $200
+Best MIDI Controller Keyboards Under $200

 94